Aluminum and Glass Rated Doors

-Before and After Pictures (In this specipic job, a new staircase was installed).
+Before and After Pictures (In this specific job, a new staircase was installed as well!)

 High-Security Fire Doors

-Most importantly fire doors must stay closed in the event of a fire.
-As such properly operating fire door is a key component to stop the spread of deadly fire, smoke, and toxic fumes and gases.
+Most importantly, fire doors must stay closed in the event of a fire.
+As such, properly operating fire doors are a key component to stop the spread of deadly fire, smoke, and toxic fumes and gases.

-Fire rated doors that are used on a day-to-day basis increase the possibility of a fire door not being in an optimal condition.
-Therefore, keeping these doors under regular maintenance is very important, inspection is also required.
+Fire rated doors that are used on a day-to-day basis increases the likelihood of wear and tear and malfunction.
+Therefore, keeping these doors under regular maintenance is very important.
+In some cases, inspection is also required.

 Laches & Locks

 An automatic latching mechanism must be included on an automatic latching mechanism.
-All hardware needed to be fire listed for instance push bar exit devices, lever handles, and doorknobs.
+All hardware needs to be fire listed as well.
+This includes push bars, exit devices, lever handles, and doorknobs.

-Fire rated double doors required a listed flush bolt on the inactive leaf or fire vertical exit devices on both leaves.
+Fire rated double doors require a listed flush bolt on the inactive leaf or fire vertical exit devices on both leaves.

 Life Safety Code

 Fire-rated doors are an integral part of a building’s overall fire protection.
-As a result, fireproof doors are suitable to use throughout design, specification, and installation of rated openings, and most importantly including the language of the Life Safety Code, NFPA 80 and the International Building Code.
+As a result, fireproof doors are required throughout rated openings since they are included in the language of the Life Safety Code, NFPA 80 and the International Building Code.